 Several more surgeries with the device will follow in Liège and Munich as part of the clinical feasibility study.
 As a result, it will take several years before it receives full market approval and becomes more widely available.

-The first ever global consensus on the use of cochlear implants as the minimum standard of care for adults with bilateral severe, profound, or moderate sloping to profound hearing loss has been published.
+The first ever global consensus on the use of cochlear implants as the minimum standard of care for adults with bilateral severe and profound hearing loss has been published.
 The paper, authored by an independent panel of hearing experts, includes 20 consensus statements, covering seven core themes;

 - Awareness of cochlear implants;